learn-co-curriculum/ruby-cli-applications-readme/README.md

 When we execute code through the ruby interpreter with the `ruby` command, your shell or terminal has already given the `ruby` command permission to execute code.

-But in order for your shell to execute a file via a command like `ruby bin/<file name>`, you have to grant it execute permissions.
+But in order for your shell to execute a file via a command like `./bin/<file name>`, you have to grant it execute permissions.
 We do this using the `chmod` command.
 You can grant a file execute permissions with:

 ```
 $ chmod +x <file_name>